trevorld/game-bit-font/README.rst

   + U+25CF is "black circle" and U+25CB" is "white circle"
   + U+2686 through U+2689 are "Go markers"
+  + Several circled numbers and letters in "Dingbats", "Enclosed Alphanumerics", and "Enclosed Alphanumeric Supplement" blocks that can be used for annotation.

 * [ ] `Icehouse pieces <https://en.wikipedia.org/wiki/Icehouse_pieces>`_
 * [ ] `piecepack <https://www.ludism.org/ppwiki>`_